General Value Function Networks: Algorithmic Details and Derivations

 \subsection{Deriving Recurrent-GTD}

 Now that the objective is written in its expectation form, the gradients can be take with respect to the weight parameter.
 The main body stated the result for a simplified setting (Theorem \ref{thm:gradients}), to make it simpler to understand the result.
 We provide the more general result here, for compositional GVFs.
-To do so, we define $c(i, j)$ to indicate the weight on the $i$th GVF in the cumulant for the $j$th GVF.

 \begin{restatable}{theorem}{gradtheoremgen} Assume that $V_{\weights}(\hvec)$ is twice continuously differentiable as a function of $\weights$ for all histories $\hvec\in\Hist$ where $\dw(\hvec)>0$ and that $W(\cdot)$, defined in Equation \eqref{eqn_w}, is non-singular in a small neighbourhood of $\weights$.
 Then for